Still room: Medieval use

 A still, A.D.
 766, illustrating Jabir Ibn Hayyan.

 A woman at work in a stillroom, from The Accomplished Ladies' Rich Closet of Rarities, or, the Ingenious Gentlewoman and Servant-maids Delightful Companion, 1691.

 Originally, the still room was a very important part of the household.
 The lady of the house was in charge of the room, and she taught her daughters and wards some of the skills needed to run their own homes in order to make them more marriageable.
 As practical skills fell out of fashion for high-born women, the still room became the province of poor dependent relations.

 Households relied on medieval food preservation, much of which was done in the stillroom, to provide varied food through the winter.

 Medieval households also made many perfumes, such as rosewater, and powders made from orris root, lavender, and calamus; they also dried and used meadowsweet, germander, hyssop, rosemary, thyme, violet, and woodruff.

 The literate hand-wrote their own collections of stillroom recipes, often mixed with other practical household knowledge.
 These receipt-books were often amended from experience, and were valued, and bequeathed in wills.
-While these books were very individual compilations, the recipes from these books largely remain similar during the medieval period; the contents changed little over the centuries.
+While these books were very individual compilations, the recipes from these books largely remained similar during the medieval period; the contents changed little over the centuries.
 These collections were often collaborative, multi-authored collections of useful practical knowledge, a "family book" like a family Bible.